buildingsareheavy/buildingsareheavy.com/NOTES.md

 ---

+### 2018-11-08 > Thursday

+I found out how to use global styling using _styled-components_ and now I can use js variables like `rhythm` now, so that's super nice!
+The article is [here](https://medium.com/styled-components/styled-components-getting-started-c9818acbcbbd) for reference.
+Now all the styled are in `/global/global-styles.js` and use `injectGlobal`.
+I still kind of think _js-in-css_ is kind of dumb, but I suppose there are some benefits to really make advanced things cleaner.

+---

 ### 2018-11-05 > Monday

 I haven't really done anything meaningful and I know that what really needs to be done right now is figuring out portfolio pieces.
 I keep finding ways to procrastinate, but I am making it way more complicated than I realize.
 My goal is to get through at least 25% - 50% tonight.
 Let's see how it goes!